cby-pku/boyuanchen.github.io/_pages/about.md

   <br/>
 I am fortunate to be advised by Prof. [Yaodong Yang](https://www.yangyaodong.com/) at the Institute for AI, PKU.

-My research interests cover AI Alignment and Interaction (*e.g.*, Scalable Oversight, which is essential to the safety of advanced AI systems).
+My research interests cover AI Alignment and Interaction (*e.g.*, scalable oversight, deception alignment and super alignment).
 My current research focuses on the goal of constructing safe and trustworthy AI systems.
 You can find my research statement [here](https://cby-pku.github.io//files/research_statement.pdf).

 My answers to the [Hamming question](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html) (“What are the most important problems [that you should probably work on]?”):
 <ul>